BrianMwevi/akanNames/README.md

    - INPUT: "User's Birthdate Entered"
    - INPUT: "User's Gender Entered"
    - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
-2. Displays an Error Message if Date Input Left Blank
+2. Displays an Error Message if Date Input is a future date
    - INPUT: "Future Dates"
    - OUTPUT: "Unborn person"
 3. Displays an Error Message if Gender Not Chosen